I-35W Mississippi River bridge: Impacts on business, traffic, and transportation funding

 The collapse of the bridge affected river, rail, road, bicycle and pedestrian, and air transit.
 Pool 1, created by Ford Dam, was closed to river navigation between mile markers 847 and 854.5.
 A rail spur switched by the Minnesota Commercial Railway was blocked by the collapse.
 The Grand Rounds National Scenic Byway bike path was disrupted as well as two roads, West River Parkway and 2nd Street SE.
-The 10th Avenue Bridge, which parallels this bridge about a block downstream, was closed to both vehicle and pedestrian traffic until August 31.
+The 10th Avenue Bridge, which parallels this bridge about a block downstream, as well as the Stone Arch Bridge, located upstream, were closed to both vehicle and pedestrian traffic until August 31.
 The Federal Aviation Administration restricted pilots in the 3 nmi radius of the rescue and recovery.

 Thirty-five people lost their jobs when Aggregate Industries of Leicestershire, UK, a company that delivered construction materials by barge, cut production in the area.

 Small businesses in metropolitan area counties that were harmed by the bridge collapse could apply beginning August 27, 2007 for loans of up to $1.5 million, at a 4% interest rate for up to a 30-year length, from the U.S. Small Business Administration.
 The agency's disaster declaration for Hennepin and contiguous counties came two days after Pawlenty's request to the SBA on August 20, 2007.
 Open for business and unsure they could repay loans, owners near the collapse in some cases lost 25% or 50% of their income.
 Large retailers in a mall of chain stores lost about the same.
 As of early January 2008, at least one business closed, one announced it was closing, seven of eight SBA applications had not been approved and merchants continued to explain how they are unable to shoulder more debt.

 Seventy percent of the traffic served by the bridge was downtown-bound.
-Mn/DOT published detour information, and made real-time traffic information available for callers to 5-1-1.
-The designated alternate route in the area was Trunk Highway 280, which was converted to a temporary controlled-access highway with all at-grade access points closed.
-Other traffic was diverted to Interstates 694, 494, and 35E.
-The number of lanes was increased on several of the highways by repainting traffic lines to eliminate wide shoulders, and by widening various "choke-points".

 Extra Metro Transit buses were added from park-and-ride locations in the northern suburbs during the rush hours.
 Abandoned vehicles on I-35W and 280 were towed immediately.
 On August 6, I-35W was opened to local traffic at the access ramps on each side of the missing section; some on-ramps remained closed.

 In the aftermath, pressure was exerted on the state legislature to increase the state fuel tax to provide adequate maintenance funding for Mn/DOT.
 Ultimately the tax was increased by $0.055 per gallon via an override of Governor Pawlenty's veto of the legislation.